Multi-subspace power method for decomposing partially symmetric tensors: Introduction

 \item Completion and deflation: Construct the complementary tensor $\bigotimes_{i=1}^\ell{(\fv^{(i)})}^{\otimes (d_i-f_i)}$ (extra flattenings are needed when some $f_i=0$), estimate its scalar coefficient $\lambda$, and subtract $\lambda \bigotimes_{i=1}^\ell{(\fv^{(i)})}^{\otimes d_i}$ from the current residual tensor.

-\item Iteration until full decomposition: Repeat the rank-one recovery step and the completion and deflation step until all $r$ components are recovered. \end{enumerate} One can work with noisy tensors by truncating the SVD in the first step of the algorithm.
+\item Iteration until full decomposition: Repeat the rank-one recovery step and the completion and deflation step until all $r$ components are recovered. \end{enumerate}

-We show that tensors with orthonormal slices have decompositions in terms of their partially symmetric singular vector tuples, provided the rank is small enough.
-This proves the correctness of our algorithm and builds on work linking critical points of the best rank-one approximation of a tensor to the rank-one summands of a decomposition~\cite{draisma2018best,ribot2024decomposing,vannieuwenhoven2014generic}.
-An alternative to PSPM is to compute the pSVT corresponding to the best rank-one approximation of the original tensor, subtract it off, and repeat.
-However, this fails in general: the best rank-one approximation need not be a component of the decomposition and subtracting it off can even increase the tensor rank~\cite{de2008tensor,horobect2025does,ribot2024decomposing,stegeman2010subtracting}.

-To compute partially symmetric singular vector tuples, we introduce the partially symmetric Higher-Order Power Method (PS-HOPM), which generalizes both the Higher-Order Power Method \cite{de1995higher} and the shifted power method for symmetric tensors \cite{kolda2011shifted}, and we prove global convergence and local linear convergence of this algorithm in a special case.
-We demonstrate through numerical experiments on noisy tensors that our algorithm achieves higher accuracy and faster run times than existing approaches.
+The rest of this paper is organized as follows.
 In Section~\ref{sec:background} we give background on partially symmetric tensors, their flattenings, and singular vector tuples.
 Section~\ref{sec:decomposition via svt} presents our first main result, showing how tensors with orthonormal slices can be decomposed using their singular vector tuples.
-Section~\ref{sec:flattening} discusses the choice of flattening and provides rank bounds that guarantee uniqueness.
 Section~\ref{sec: power method} describes the \emph{Partially Symmetric Higher-Order Power Method} and establishes its global convergence and local linear convergence.
-Section~\ref{sec:recovery-completion} develops the deflation and factor completion procedures needed for full decompositions.
+Section~\ref{subsec: tensor transformation} provides rank bounds that guarantee uniqueness.
+Sections~\ref{subsec:completion}, \ref{subsec:deflation} develops the factor completion and deflation procedures needed for full decompositions.
 Section~\ref{sec:experiments} reports numerical experiments that compare our method with existing approaches.
 Section~\ref{sec:conclusion} concludes the paper.